A Movie Bonus Song

 - Three of 'em in ''9": "Cinema Italiano" (a solo for Stephanie), "Guarda la Luna" (replacing the titular song; based on the "Waltz For Nine" instrumental), and "Take It All" (replacing "Be On Your Own").

 - "Love with All the Trimmings" and "Go to Sleep" from On A Clear Day You Can See Forever.
+These additions sound much more like contemporary pop songs than the original score, yet were written by the same songwriters.

 - "Prehistoric Man," "Main Street," "You're Awful," "On The Town," "Count On Me" and "That's All There Is, Folks" from On the Town.
 MGM teamed the show's original writers Comden And Green with Roger Edens to replace most of Bernstein's songs so their publisher could own most of the score.